splynx/docs/files/en/tickets/tickets_overview/tickets_overview.md

 * **Subject** - change the subject of the ticket;
 * **Priority** - change the urgency of the ticket;
 * **Status** - change the current state of the ticket;
-* **Type** - change the reason for the ticket;
+* **Type** - change the reason for the ticket.
-* **Add file** - attach file to the ticket.

-The **Update** button is used to save changes made in the sidebar of the ticket properties.
+``Update`` button is used to save changes made in the sidebar of the ticket properties.
 Note that the button has an additional function that allows you to save changes and change the status of the ticket at the same time.

 **Ticket action buttons:**

 ![image](action_buttons.png)

-* **Reply** - used to respond to a message or add a message to a conversation, this button opens the message area for entering or inserting content from canned responses;
+* **Reply** - used to respond to a message or add a message to a conversation.
+This button opens the message area for entering or inserting content from canned responses;
 * **Add note** - add a note to the ticket thread conversation, such note won't be visible for a customer, only to ticket's watchers or other administrators with a permission to view a ticket;
 * **Jump to last message** - scroll down to the last message in the ticket thread conversation;
-**Actions** drop-down menu:
+* **Actions** drop-down menu:
   * **Show activities** - show all activities related to the current ticket, including automatic change of ticket status by the system;
   * **Show all files** - show all attached files in the ticket;
   * **Create task** - create a new task for support team, all pre-written messages, including notes, will be quoted in the description of the new task;
   * **Merge ticket** - merge one ticket into another ticket, e.g. you received two support requests about the same issue from the same customer;
-  * **Close ticket** - close the ticket, in new pop-up window the option `Close without notification` can be enabled;
+  * **Close ticket** - close the ticket;
-  * **Move to archive** - change the status of the ticket to resolved and move it to the Archive.
+  * **Move to archive** - change the status of the ticket to resolved and move it to _Archive_.

 To **share a ticket** thread conversation with an agent who doesn't have a Splynx account, e.g. from another department in you company, you can enable **Public URl** for the ticket.
 Open the necessary ticket, next to its title click on a small arrow sign, a small pop-up window should appear, click on the **Public URl** toggle to enable the option, the direct link to the current ticket will be copied to the clipboard.

 ![image](public_url.png)

-In addition, for each text block (message) of the ticket there are additional actions:
+For each text block (message) of the ticket there are additional actions:

 ![image](additional_actions.png)